IEA (2020), Bioenergy Power Generation, IEA, Paris https://www.iea.org/reports/bioenergy-power-generation

 Bioenergy generation costs need to be considered along with its dispatchability and potential to support wider policy objectives such as rural development, best-practice waste management and supply security.

 How the auction framework accounts for flexible generation potential and socio-economic benefits will therefore be crucial in shaping bioenergy deployment.

 Higher levels of waste collection and sorting are essential to provide a basis for EfW utilisation.
 In Europe, countries with policies that discourage sending waste to landfills, such as landfill bans or taxation, have had higher EfW development.

-EfW should be employed only in accordance with the wider waste management hierarchy, which categorises waste management options based on which are best from an environmental perspective and advises that reuse and recycling of materials should be undertaken prior to energy recovery.
+EfW should be employed only in accordance with the wider waste management hierarchy, which categorises waste management options according to which are best from an environmental perspective and advises that reuse and recycling of materials be undertaken prior to energy recovery.

-Robust sustainability frameworks are key to bioenergy growth.
+Robust sustainability frameworks are essential for bioenergy growth.
 Only bioenergy that reduces lifecycle GHG emissions while avoiding unacceptable social, environmental and economic impacts can contribute to energy system decarbonisation.
 Robust sustainability governance and enforcement must therefore be a central pillar of any bioenergy support policy.